Your Pregnancy, Week 5

 If you are exhausted, the best thing to do is look after yourself and take naps when you can.
 Be assured these feelings won’t last forever, fatigue is usually associated with early pregnancy and tends to go away as the weeks progress.

 The other major issue that can affect women during this early part of pregnancy is morning sickness.
-It is estimated that about half of all pregnant women suffer from nausea and vomiting early in their pregnancies.
+It is estimated that about half of all pregnant women suffer from nausea and vomiting early in their pregnancies, usually starting from around week 5 or week 6.
 Another 25% have only nausea with no vomiting, and the final 25% have no nausea or vomiting at all.
 Despite being called “morning sickness”, the nausea and vomiting does not always occur in the morning.
 Some women feel just as sick in the afternoon as first thing in the morning, but often the nausea is related to your stomach being empty (as is usually the case when you first wake up), hence the name “morning” sickness.